grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 ## Cookie disclosures

 Common privacy laws call for transparency in cookie storage.
-In order to audit and enforce transparency, this file format proposes fields that describe the cookies used by a web site, following a previously published format[^5].
+In order to audit and enforce transparency, this file format proposes fields that describe the cookies used by a web site, following a previously published format {{GUIDE}}.
 A web browser could technically enforce this declaration by refusing access to undeclared cookies.

 ### Consent banner
 Optional, single entry

 `Banner: CONSENT_PRESENT`

-A boolean attribute, using 0 or 1 represents false (0) and true (1), whether a consent banner is present.
+A boolean attribute, using 0 or 1 representing false (0) and true (1), whether a consent banner is present.

 ### Consent platform name
 Optional, single entry